 assessment tools, techniques and data sources).

 Some infants and toddlers with clefts may be evaluated by an SLP in early intervention to identify language delays, even before they are seen by a team.
 An understanding of the speech and language characteristics of these children is essential for accurate assessment.
 For children who are not yet talking, the assessment includes measures of vocalization diversity and complexity, vocalization rate, and use of communicative gestures (Scherer, 2017).
-(For more information, see the Early Speech and Language Characteristics section of this Portal page, ASHA's Practice Portal page
+(For more information, see the Early Speech and Language Characteristics section of this Portal page, ASHA's Practice Portal pages Late Language Emergence and Early Intervention.)

 For school-age children, the assessment may be conducted by the school SLP, who provides services to the child within the context of an educational setting.
 The assessment may also be conducted by the team SLP or by an SLP in another outpatient or private clinic.
 Collaboration between the team SLP and other SLPs involved in service delivery for a child with a history of cleft lip and palate is encouraged (ACPA, 2016).